 How it works

-When your agent connects to the pdfs.build MCP server, it gains access to a set of tools:
+When your agent connects to the pdfs.build MCP server, it gains access to the full template lifecycle as native tools:

-- list_templates — browse available templates with their schemas
+- list_templates / get_template — browse templates and read their schema and sample data

 Setting up the MCP connection